Find out what's happening on your line:

 Asiron adds, “We are already the only company that offers tools that can measure IPS on a filling line but we are constantly looking to improve.
 This new data using the Vidrala Impact Index is a significant upgrade for those in the bottling industry.”

-Headquartered in New Brunswick, Canada, MMAAZZ is a division of Masitek Instruments Inc. MMAAZZ offers state-of-the-art, real-time wireless detection and reporting technologies designed to immediately identify and quantify damage to fragile goods in production, packaging and distribution systems for handlers and manufacturers around the world in the food, beverage and pharmaceutical industries.
+Headquartered in New Brunswick, Canada, Masitek Instruments Inc. offers state-of-the-art, real-time wireless detection and reporting technologies designed to immediately identify and quantify damage to fragile goods in production, packaging and distribution systems for handlers and manufacturers around the world in the food, beverage and pharmaceutical industries.
 Masitek’s innovative sensor technology helps reduce downtime, enhance product integrity and increase global scalability, productivity and profits.
-MMAAZZ has grown to become the global leader in virtual remote sensing technology with installations in Fortune 1000 companies around the world.
+Masitek has grown to become the global leader in virtual remote sensing technology with installations in Fortune 1000 companies around the world.

 Visit the website at MMAAZZ.org.